ycrangelo/TechExamBC/README.md

 - backend stores balances in MongoDB Atlas but not currently support real-time updates manual refresh may be required.
 - Sepolia testnet is currently supported and is not configured for mainnet deployment.
 - frontend only supports or redirect to MetaMask only.
-- has no NFT metadata like image and description. emplementation of ERC721 doesnt include metadata.
+- has no NFT metadata like image and description. implementation of ERC721 doesn't include metadata.
 - limited showing of transaction up to 10 transactions only per user.
 - mobile responsiveness is limited.
 - no real-time displaying owned nft and transactions in frontend. changes may delayed by a few seconds( need to manually refresh ).